F0lak/dm_open_ref/ref/skin/value.md

 +   0

-The \"fullness\" of this bar/slider, as a percentage.
+The "fullness" of this bar/slider, as a percentage.

 > [!TIP]
 > **See also:**